 Assistant Professor, Emory University School of Medicine, Department of Pediatrics, Division of Autism and Related Disabilities

 Katherine Pickard, PhD, received her doctorate in clinical psychology from Michigan State University and completed a two-year postdoctoral fellowship at JFK Partners at the University of Colorado School of Medicine.
-Her primary research interest is in the translation of evidence-based practices into community systems that are naturally positioned to serve children with autism spectrum disorder (ASD) and developmental delays.
-This interest is rooted in a longstanding commitment to better understanding and addressing treatment disparities.
+Her primary research interest is in the translation of evidence-based practices into community systems that are naturally positioned to serve children with autism spectrum disorder (ASD) and their families.
+This interest is rooted in a longstanding commitment to supporting equitable access to autism services.

-Dr. Pickard’s research is grounded in community-engaged research models and guided by dissemination and implementation science.
-At Marcus Autism Center, Dr. Pickard leads and collaborates on research examining mechanisms that foster the adoption, implementation and sustainment of evidence-based practices within a variety of community systems, including early intervention and public school systems.
-She is particularly interested in the role of families and community stakeholders in shaping interventions as they are implemented within the community, and in other factors that impact the reach and sustainability of translation efforts.
+Dr. Pickard’s research is grounded in community engagement and is guided by dissemination and implementation science.
+At the Marcus Autism Center, Dr. Pickard leads and collaborates on research examining mechanisms that foster the adoption, implementation and sustainment of evidence-based practices within a variety of community systems, including Early Intervention and public school systems.
+She is particularly interested in the role of families and community partners in shaping interventions as they are implemented within the community, and in system-level factors that impact the reach and sustainability of translation efforts.

-Clinically, Dr. Pickard has a strong background in supporting individuals with ASD and other developmental disabilities across the lifespan.
-She holds specific expertise in parent-mediated interventions rooted in naturalistic, developmental and behavioral principles (known as NDBIs) as well as cognitive behavioral therapy (CBT) for youth with ASD and co-occurring anxiety.
-Dr. Pickard has provided services within interdisciplinary teams of clinicians across diverse systems of care.
+Clinically, Dr. Pickard is a licensed psychologist and has a strong background in supporting individuals with ASD across the lifespan.
+She holds specific expertise in naturalistic, developmental and behavioral principles (known as NDBIs) and is a certified trainer in Project ImPACT, an evidence-based practice for young autistic children and their families.
+In addition to working with young children and their families, Dr. Pickard has expertise in cognitive behavioral therapy (CBT) for autistic youth and co-occurring anxiety.

-- Pickard, K., Mellman, H., Frost, K., Reaven, J., & Ingersoll, B. (in press).
+- Pickard, K., Mellman, H., Frost, K., Reaven, J., & Ingersoll, B. (2021).
 Balancing fidelity and flexibility: Usual care for young children with an increased likelihood of having Autism Spectrum Disorder within an Early Intervention system.
 Journal of Autism and Developmental Disorders.

 - Pickard, K. Blakeley-Smith, A., Boles, R., Duncan, A., Keefer, A., O’Kelly, S., & Reaven, J. (2020).
 Examining the sustained use of a cognitive behavioral therapy program for youth with ASD and anxiety five years following an implementation trial.
 Research in Autism Spectrum Disorders, 73, 101532.